IT-WIBRC/eslint-config-epsvue/README.md

 It's recommended you install this once per every project.
 ESLint used to have global configs, but no longer.

    1. Install

       a.
 Since github as dev dependency

-          - http
+        - Using http
           ```
             npm install -D git+https://github.com/IT-WIBRC/wibrc-eslint-config-vue.git
           ```

-          - ssh
+   - Using ssh
           ```
             npm install -D git+ssh://git@github.com:IT-WIBRC/wibrc-eslint-config-vue.git
           ```

         b.
 Using npm

           ```
             npm install -D repository-name
           ```

         For a specific branch
             ```
               npm install -D repository#branch
             ```